 Upon his retirement as the 6th Bishop of Bethlehem, the Rt.
-Rev. Lloyd E. Gressle established a scholarship fund to aid in the college education of the male children of diocesan clergy resident in Pennsylvania.
-Priority is given to clergy families in the Diocese of Bethlehem.
+Rev. Lloyd E. Gressle established a scholarship fund to aid in the college education of the male children of clergy canonically resident in the Diocese of Bethlehem.

 Applications Due: May 15, 2018